-New relationship energy is so intoxicating that it can take over your life.
+New relationship energy is so intoxicating that it can take over your life – for all the reasons I talked about in the last post.
 The person you just met can feel like the love of your life.
 “The One”.
 Someone you can’t live without.
 Parting from them can be intensely painful.
 A few of their words can brighten your day or week.
 You can have trouble eating and sleeping because you are so absorbed.
 It feels amazing.
 All that is great, and I’m all for people enjoying a nice burst of NRE.
 Unfortunately, there can be too much of a good thing.
 Getting carried away with a new relationship can also cause major disruption to your life and damage your ability to look after yourself, your relationships and your work.
 Here are just a few warning signs that NRE might be damaging for you:

 1) You have lost interest in and stopped participating (or drastically scaled back your participation) in your passion or favourite hobby.